devfabiosilva/witsml21parser/README.md

 Primary benchmarks in Java had been shown that in WITSML 1.4.1.1 parsing objects are 56 % faster than JAXB in Java application.

 JAXB only parses XML objects and store their values in respective Java objects.
-In other hand WITSML BSON parser not only parses XML objects in C structs but it creates BSON objects and add objects to BSON and serialize it and parses it to Java object.
+In other hand, WITSML BSON parser not only parses XML objects in C structs but it creates BSON objects and add objects to BSON and serialize it and parses it to Java object.

 Wait.
 But how WITSML BSON parser is faster doing more stuffs than JAXB?